Organisation for Economic Cooperation and Development (OECD)

 OECD Ministerial Council is the main decision body of the OECD.
 OECD Ministerial Council comes together every year with the participation of the related ministers of the member countries in order to discuss the economic and social topics that comprise the world agenda, and set the priorities of the OECD.

-The most recent OECD Ministerial Council Meeting was held in two parts, on 31 May-1 June 2021 and 5-6 October 2021 in Paris.
+The most recent OECD Ministerial Council Meeting was held in Paris on 3–4 June 2025, with the participation of Minister of Trade H.E. Ömer Bolat.

 OECD TRADE COMMITTEE